 I post three major topics on this blog:

 We have followed in what others before us have done.
 We owe it to those following to leave those footprints and add our own.
 Paths to follow.
 Paths to dare not tread.

 Political Activities, Environmental Issues

 And last, the first major blog I’ve been writing http://www.deepeducationweb.com.
+Those posts now appear in this blog.
 The beginning of the Fourth Industrial Revolution.
 Everything is just changing so fast and it will only get faster.
 Sometimes that good, improvements in medicine will be welcomed.
 Sometimes not so good, job losses due to artificial intelligence and machine learning.
+Not so welcome.